wrench-project/wrench/doc/getting_started.md

 @WRENCHNotInternalDoc
 ## Importing WRENCH ##                {#getting-started-prep-import}

-In order to facilitate WRENCH usage, WRENCH encapsulates all services, algorithms, and interfaces in a single include statement:
+For ease of use, all WRENCH abstractions are accessed via a single include statement:

 @WRENCHUserDoc
 ~~~~~~~~~~~~~{.cpp}